TribalRelationsWorkingGroup/tribalrelationsworkinggroup.github.io/_pages/about.md

 ---

 The Tribal Relations Working Group (TRWG) is a working group within the American Society for Public Administration's (ASPA) Section on Intergovernmental Administration and Management (SIAM).
-The TRWG’s purpose is to increase the effectiveness of intergovernmental administration and management involving American Indian tribal governments and to help implement innovative government-to-government programs with tribes.
+TRWG’s purpose is to increase the effectiveness of intergovernmental administration and management involving American Indian tribal governments and to help implement innovative government-to-government programs with tribes.
 Our [Linktree](https://linktr.ee/tribalrelations) has TRWG additional resources.

 ## Recurring Meetings